-When Adam J. Bogdanove, Plant Pathology and Plant-Microbe Biology, was an undergraduate student, he already cared deeply about the environment.
+When Adam J. Bogdanove, School of Integrative Plant Science, Plant Pathology and Plant-Microbe Biology, was an undergraduate student, he already cared deeply about the environment.
 But by his senior year, he didn’t care much about being a student.

 “When I graduated, I knew I wanted out of academia,” he says.
 He set off to Japan to teach English, but his concerns and interests followed him.
 “After four years, I had this realization that if I wanted to do something about the things I cared about, I should be a scientist after all, and damn it, I would have to go back to school,” he says.
 “Luckily, it turns out, I’m very happy doing what I do.”